eyesicedover/GummiBearKingdom/README.md

 ##  Current Features
   * CRUD for Products

-##  Future Features
   * CRUD for Comments
   * One to many relationship of Products and Comments
   * Testing of all features

 ## Installation